 You should be aware that the child tax credit is reduced for taxpayers above the income threshold mentioned above, and it is eliminated entirely for taxpayers whose income exceeds a certain threshold.
 The total tax credit that you receive shrinks by $50 for each $1,000 that your adjusted gross income exceeds the $400,000 (or $200,000) threshold.
 Thus, if you are a married couple with two qualifying children, and you receive more than $480,000 in adjusted gross income, you would not receive any credit.
 If you receive $440,000 in adjusted gross income, you would receive half of the credit ($2,000 of the $4,000 credit for two children).

 Even if you do not owe taxes, you can collect a partial child tax credit, known as a refundable credit.
-This amount must be no greater than $1,400 for each child as of 2019, and it usually will be calculated as 15 percent of your earned income that is over $2,500.
+This amount usually will be calculated as 15 percent of your earned income that is over $2,500, up to a certain limit.
 However, people with no owed taxes who have three or more qualifying children and receive the earned income tax credit can calculate their refundable child tax credit differently.
 This is defined as the amount by which their Social Security taxes exceed their earned income credit.
 You can choose whether to use this formula or the standard formula if you are in this situation.